carsayao/robochat/README.md

 Requires node, express, socketio.

 ### virtualenv

-    pip3 install virtualenv
+    python3 -m pip install virtualenv

     virtualenv -p python3 env

-This will install virtualenv using pip3 and create a an `env` folder that will contain the libraries brought it.
+This will install virtualenv using pip and create a an `env` folder that will contain the libraries brought it.

+_Note_: Invoking pip on its own will use the system python (`python3 -m pip install`) rather than `pip3 install virtualenv`, which may use a different pip3 package.

     source env/bin/activate

 This will put your shell into the virtual environment where you will have the libraries brought it.

-    pip3 install -r requirements.txt
+    python3 -m pip install -r requirements.txt

-This will install the libraries that are found in the `requirements.txt` When you are done working, use `deactivate` to get out of the virtual environment
+This will install the libraries that are found in the `requirements.txt`.
+When you are done working, use `deactivate` to get out of the virtual environment.

 ### additional required packages

 Requirements for python:
 - python3
-- pip3 (package manager)
 - markovify (custom)
 - simplejson 3.16.0
 - nltk 3.4.4